hyunwoongko/kss/README.md

 </p>

-KSS is a Korean string processing suite that provides various functions for processing Korean strings.
+Kss is a Korean string processing suite that provides various functions for processing Korean strings.
 It is designed to be simple and easy to use, and it is designed to be used in various fields such as natural language processing, data preprocessing, and data analysis.

 ### What's New:
 - April 27, 2024 [Released Kss 6.0 Python](https://github.com/hyunwoongko/kss/releases/tag/6.0.0).